 Battery Isolators and Separators

-Directly wiring the RV’s house batteries into the chassis electrical system may allow the house batteries to drain power from the chassis battery leading to a dead chassis battery.
-When the Alternator is Charging Your RV Batteries, we need to control energy flow to and from the house and chassis batteries.
+Directly wiring the RV’s house batteries into the chassis electrical system may allow the house batteries to drain power from the chassis battery, leading to a dead chassis battery.
+When the tow vehicle alternator is Charging Your RV Batteries, we need to control energy flow to and from the house and chassis batteries.
 Well-designed systems include battery isolation.
 We do this with a battery isolator or separator.
 They isolate the chassis batteries from the house batteries but function differently.

 A battery separator is a relay that switches between batteries depending on the battery’s state of charge.
 We’ll discuss this topic shortly, but let us assume that battery voltage represents its state of charge.

 A battery separator monitors the voltage on the chassis and house batteries and can switch between the two.
 Switching usually depends on the voltage of the connected batteries.
-Switching sends current from the alternator to the battery pack needing charging.
-It isolates the two battery packs, preventing one battery pack from discharging the other.
-Using a DC-to-DC charge controller effectively works like a battery isolator, allowing only current flow in one direction.
-We discuss DC to DC charge controllers below, critical for protecting the alternator and batteries from overheating and premature failure.
+Switching sends current from the tow vehicle alternator to the battery pack needing charging.
+It isolates the two battery packs, preventing one from discharging the other.
+A DC-to-DC charge controller works like a battery isolator, allowing current flow in one direction.
+We discuss DC to DC charge controllers below, which are critical for protecting the alternator and batteries from overheating and premature failure.